Zheng Chongbin

 Zheng Chongbin (born 1961, Shanghai) is an American contemporary visual artist, who has worked in ink and acrylic paintings, light and space installations and digital media.
 His practice is influenced by New Materialism.
-Zheng's works are located in museum and private collections in the USA, Europe and Asia, including New York’s Metropolitan Museum of Art, London’s British Museum and Hong Kong’s M+.
+Zheng's works are located in museum and private collections in the US, Europe and Asia, including New York's Metropolitan Museum of Art, London's British Museum and Hong Kong's M+.

 Early life

-Zheng started his art training in 1970s Shanghai during the Cultural Revolution (1966-1976), taking private art classes run by Mu Yilin and Chen Jialing.
+Zheng started his art training in 1970s Shanghai during the Cultural Revolution (1966–1976), taking private art classes run by Mu Yilin and Chen Jialing.
 During his formative years China's art education system followed the principles of classic Chinese art and Soviet Socialist Realism.
 Zheng's graduation project was influenced by this environment, resulting in gongbi ink paintings, depicting scenes of Tibetan rural life and labour, observed during a 1983 trip to Tibet.

 From 1984 to 1988, Zheng worked as a teacher in figurative Chinese ink painting at the Zhejiang Academy of Fine Arts.
 During the 1980s, China's Open Door Policy allowed access to previously forbidden art forms, including Impressionism and American Abstract Expressionism.
-In 1985, Zheng travelled to Beijing with artist Andreas Schmid to see an exhibition Rauschenberg Overseas Cultural Interchange at Beijing’s National Art Museum of China.
+In 1985, Zheng travelled to Beijing with artist Andreas Schmid to see an exhibition Rauschenberg Overseas Cultural Interchange at Beijing's National Art Museum of China.
 These exposures impacted Zheng's early works, including Another State of Man (second half of the 1980s), where he combined ink and acrylic on paper to create anthropomorphic figures inspired by Francis Bacon and Max Beckmann.
 In 1988, Zheng had a solo exhibition Chongbin Zheng, organised by the Shanghai Art Museum.

 Zheng moved to California in 1988.
 He completed the First International Fellowship and the MFA degree at the San Francisco Art Institute between 1989 and 1991.
 Zheng studied installation art under the guidance of David Ireland, Tom Marioni and Tony Labat.
 In 1992, he received his green card and established his residence in the San Francisco Bay Area.
 During this transitional period, his work Dual Heads (1994), commented on the divided cultural identity experienced by Asian American migrants.